The question copywriters hear most often: “Can you make it sound like me?”

-The truth is, your voice can become part of your brand, whether or not it’s a deliberate choice.
+The truth is, your voice can become part of your brand by choice or by accident.
 Your voice comes through on your website, sales letter, email messages, and blog posts.
-But you often notice it more when you’re getting ready to tell a story.

 Here are 3 ways to recognize and develop your own storytelling voice.